parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.CLM.DailyRST    False

-Controls whether ParFlow writes all ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12
+*string* **Solver.CLM.SingleFile** False Controls whether ParFlow writes all ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-‘=̂12
 ``CLM output variables as a single file per time step.
 When "True", this combines the output of all the CLM output variables into a special multi-layer PFB with the file extension ".C.pfb".
 The first 13 layers correspond to the 2-D CLM outputs and the remaining layers are the soil temperatures in each layer.
 For example, a model with 4 soil layers will create a SingleFile CLM output with 17 layers at each time step.
-The file pseudo code is given below in § [ParFlow Binary Files (.c.pfb)] and the variables and units are as specified in the multiple ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 PFB and ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 SILO formats as above.
-Example Useage:``
+The file pseudo code is given below in § [ParFlow Binary Files (.c.pfb)] and the variables and units are as specified in the multiple ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 PFB and ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 SILO formats as above.``

 .. container:: list